top of page

 5. A Genuine Spellcaster Will Not Scare You with Talk of Being Cursed or Threaten You in Any Way

-When seeking out a genuine spellcaster, instantly forget anyone who approaches you with an assertion that you have a curse on you that they must remove.
-This is an unfortunately common trick to scare you into buying their services.
+When seeking out a genuine spellcaster, IGNORE anyone who approaches you claiming that you have a curse that they must remove.
+This is a common trick to scare you into buying their services.
 A person like this is NOT, I repeat NOT, a real witch.
 You might approach them for some general information then get a rather scary email response telling you they have detected a curse placed upon you which needs removing before they can consider doing anything else.
 It's nonsense.
 Similarly, instantly ignore people who try to get you to buy additional services and threaten to place a curse on you if you do not comply.
 Yes, this happens!
-Do not confuse what I've just outlined with a situation where you "think" curse might be on you and you approach a spellcaster to ask their opinion about your suspicion, as that's an entirely different thing.
+IT IS RARE, but I do get queries from people on occasion, worrying about what has been done to them because "A witch said I am cursed, should I believe her?".
+Do not confuse what I've just outlined with a situation where you "think" curse might be on you and you approach a spellcaster to ask their opinion about your suspicion, as that's an entirely different thing, which I discuss in another article,"How Can I tell if I've Been Cursed or Jinxed?"

 6. A Real Witch Will Not Hassle You to Buy More Spells